Will your town be hit with a gas shortage? Concern abounds after Colonial Pipeline debacle

 Does that mean there will be a shortage?

-With the service glitch stretching into day 6, many areas are starting to see lower stock and higher prices for gas than expected.
-But the shortages are likely much worse than necessary, due to hordes of panic buyers guzzling up supply.
-According to the head of petroleum analysis at GasBuddy, a Boston-based app for checking real-time fuel prices, 65% of gas stations in North Carolina, 44% in Virginia, and 43% in Georgia and South Carolina are currently empty.
+With the service glitch stretching into day 6, many areas are starting to see lower stock and higher prices for gas, which was expected.
+But the shortages are likely much worse than necessary due to hordes of panic buyers guzzling up supply.
+According to the head of petroleum analysis at GasBuddy, a Boston-based app for checking real-time fuel prices, 65% of gas stations in North Carolina, 44% in Virginia, and 43% in Georgia and South Carolina have been emptied out.
 (The app itself has been crashing under record traffic.)
 Several states have declared a state of emergency.

 Um, how do you hoard gasoline?

-Good question.
+Good question!
 People are apparently filling every car and tank they own.
-Social media is flooded with images of customers dumping gas into crates and barrels, meant for fuel or not:
+Social media is flooded with images of customers funneling gas into crates and barrels, whether meant for fuel or not:

 This is why there’s a gas shortage………….. pic.twitter.com/4q2cdCgl1L